Earwax: Facts, Functions, and Health Problems

 It may be surprising to learn that not everyone's earwax looks the same.
-There are two types of earwax in humans - wet and dry.
-Wet earwax is golden or brown in color, sticky, and moist.
-Dry earwax is light grey, white or pale tan in color and has a flaky texture.
+There are two types of earwax in humans—wet and dry.
+The wet type is golden or brown in color and is moist and sticky.
+The dry kind is light grey, white, or pale tan in color and has a flaky texture.

 The appearance of earwax is genetically determined.
 People with a European or African background tend to have wet wax, while people with an Asian or Native American background tend to have dry wax.

-Sometimes the earwax of older people who have previously had wet wax becomes drier.
-In addition, their ears may become less effective at shedding wax than when they were younger, which causes the wax to build up.
+Sometimes the earwax of older people becomes drier.
+In addition, their ears may become less effective at shedding wax than when they were younger, which causes the secretion to collect in the auditory canal.

 Earwax Type and Body Odor

 Although it sounds like a strange idea, the type of earwax produced by a person is linked to whether or not they have smelly armpits.
 Researchers have found that people with wet wax are very likely to produce underarm odor, while those with dry wax are very unlikely to produce underarm odor.

 Eccrine and Apocrine Sweat Glands

 The sweat glands over most of our skin are called eccrine glands.
 They produce a watery sweat that contains salt and is odorless.
 This sweat evaporates to cool us down.

 Under the arms we have a different type of sweat gland—the apocrine gland.
 This produces a sweat containing fats and proteins.
 Bacteria on the skin break these substances down to make smelly chemicals.
 Apocrine glands exist on other parts of the body, but the ones under our arms are the greatest contributor to body odor.

 The ABCC11 Gene and Apocrine Glands